Irrigation Research Project (Lawrence Burns) collection

 1 m of textual records. -- 24 microfilm reels

-These records were compiled by Lawrence Burns, a Glenbow staff member, who was commissioned to undertake research, and to gather reference material, related to irrigation in southern Alberta.
+This collection of records was compiled by Lawrence Burns, a Glenbow staff member, who was commissioned to undertake research, and to gather reference material, related to irrigation in southern Alberta.
 Many of the records originated with the provincial Water Resources Branch in Edmonton.

 Scope and Content: